 To celebrate this 25-year history of collaboration between Junebug Productions, the CAC and UBW, Jawole Zollar and Urban Bush Women, along with director Raelle Myrick-Hodges will be developing an alternative version of Hair & Other Stories for the entire CAC building that will premiere at the CAC in January 2018.
 A multidisciplinary, evening-length work, this piece will incorporate stories sourced in New Orleans to address matters of race, gender identity, and economic inequality through the lens of hair, primarily that of African American women.

+The presentation of Hair & Other Stories and accompanying public programs are made possible with support from The Wallace Foundation.
 This presentation of Hair & Other Stories is made possible in part by the New England Foundation for the Arts’ National Dance Project, with lead funding from the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation.
-This performance is funded in part by a grant from South Arts in partnership with the National Endowment for the Arts and the Louisiana State Arts Council.
-Hair & Other Stories is a National Performance Network (NPN) Creation Fund Project co-commissioned by the Contemporary Arts Center in partnership with Junebug Productions (New Orleans, LA), Dance Place (Washington, D.C.), and NPN.
-The Creation Fund is supported by the Doris Duke Charitable Foundation, Ford Foundation, and the National Endowment for the Arts (a federal agency).
+This performance is funded in part by a grant from South Arts in partnership with the National Endowment for the Arts and the Louisiana Division of the Arts.
+Hair & Other Stories is a National Performance Network (NPN) Creation & Development Fund Project co-commissioned by the Contemporary Arts Center in partnership with Junebug Productions (New Orleans, LA), Dance Place (Washington, D.C.), and NPN.
+The Creation & Development Fund is supported by the Doris Duke Charitable Foundation, Ford Foundation, and the National Endowment for the Arts (a federal agency).
 The Contemporary Arts Center is an NPN Partner of the National Performance Network (NPN).
 This project is made possible in part by support from the NPN Performance Residency Program.
 Major contributors include the Doris Duke Charitable Foundation, Ford Foundation, and the National Endowment for the Arts (a federal agency).
 For more information: www.npnweb.org.